This post contains affiliate links.

 The company it’s run through is called Matpu and their office is in the International Bus Station.
 Instead of going to the Central Bus Station in Sofia, you have to buy tickets at the international booths, which are outside on the left side of the Central Bus Station.
 Walk up to them and the Matpu office is on the left in the very first set of offices… don’t continue into the maze in front of you or you will be lost forever.

-Here you can buy your direct bus ticket a day or two ahead of time (which I always do ’cause I’m risk-averse when it comes to my travel plans and I like to have everything settled).
+Buy your direct bus ticket a day or two ahead of time.
 Then, just show up 10 to 15 minutes early and hop on the 7 pm direct bus to Lake Ohrid right in front of the office.

 Riding a boat through the freshwater springs in Lake Ohrid